11 Low-maintenance Perennials for Shade

 5. Oak Leaf Hydrangea

-Oak leaf hydrangeas are woody, deciduous shrubs that prefer partial shade and have leaves resembling those of an oak tree.
+Oak leaf hydrangeas are woody, deciduous shrubs that prefer partial shade and have leaves resembling an oak tree.

 These low-maintenance perennials for shade require little pruning and have beautiful leaves and blossoms!
 Oak leaf hydrangeas are an excellent addition to any shady garden.